Witekio/qtcoap/README.md

-## **This repository is not used anymore.**
+## Qt CoAP internal repository
+This is the internal repository used reviews and contributions, before pushing to (Qt public repository)[https://codereview.qt-project.org/#/admin/projects/qt/qtcoap]

-But you can find some files used for the project in the Download section :
+Resources available in the Download section :

 - Dockerfile used to create a VNC including the build of the last Qt version (development branch)
 - Dockerfile used to run the unit tests with the califormium library